Hypothyroidism – Hypothyroidism is a condition where structural or functional abnormalities lead to the insufficient synthesis of thyroid hormone.

 Grave’s Disease – Grave’s disease is a disease of unknown cause, although fairly common.
 It is suspected to have a genetic origin.
-In this case the thyroid gland is diffusely enlarged, soft, non-tender.
+In this case, the thyroid gland is diffusely enlarged, soft, non-tender.
 All the tissues within are also enlarged.

-Cushing’s Disease - Cushings Disease – Cause, Treatment of Cushings Disease
+Cushing’s Disease – Cushing’s Disease – Cause, Treatment of Cushing’s Disease

-Diabetes – Diabetes is one of the most common metabolic diseases in the developing and developed countries.
+Diabetes – Diabetes is one of the most common metabolic diseases in developing and developed countries.
 Diabetes is a condition where insulin production from the pancreas gland is no longer sufficient or available for the metabolism of sugar and carbohydrates.
-This results in a rise of blood sugar levels well beyond the normal and thus diabetes (hyperglycaemia).
+This results in a rise of blood sugar levels well beyond the normal and thus diabetes (hyperglycemia).

 Goitre – Goitre is the swelling of the thyroid gland, which is common in areas where there is a lack